WEC-Sim/WEC-Sim/source/tutorials.rst

 Simulation
 ~~~~~~~~~~~~~~~~~
 Once the WEC-Sim Simulink model is set up and the RM3 properties are defined in the MATLAB input file, the user can then run the RM3 model in WEC-Sim by running the ``wecSim`` command from the MATLAB Command Window.
 The figure below shows the final RM3 Simulink model and the WEC-Sim GUI during the simulation.
+For more information on using WEC-Sim to model the RM3 device, refer to :cite:`ruehl_preliminary_2014`.

 .. figure:: _static/RM3_WECSim_GUI.JPG
    :width: 400pt